open-policy-agent/opa-envoy-plugin/README.md

 The `enable-reflection` parameter registers the Envoy External Authorization gRPC server with reflection.
 After enabling server reflection, a command line tool such as [grpcurl](https://github.com/fullstorydev/grpcurl) can be used to invoke RPC methods on the gRPC server.
 See [gRPC Server Reflection Usage](#grpc-server-reflection-usage) section for more details.

+Providing a file containing a protobuf descriptor set allows the plugin to decode gRPC message payloads.
+So far, only unary methods using uncompressed protobuf-encoded payloads are supported.
+The protoset can be generated using `protoc`, e.g. `protoc --descriptor_set_out=protoset.pb --include_imports`.

+Note that gRPC message payload decoding is only available [using the v3 API](#envoy-xds-v2-and-v2).
+See [`examples/grpc`](examples/grpc) for an example setup using Envoy, a gRPC service, and opa-envoy-plugin examining the request payloads.

 An example of a rule that returns an object that not only indicates if a request is allowed or not but also provides optional response headers, body and HTTP status that can be sent to the downstream client or upstream can be seen below